artsiomborisevich/otuskotlin-202402/README.md

 ### API

 ---
+### QUIZ ITEM CRUDS
+1. Create Question: Endpoint: /questions
+2. Fetch Next Question: Endpoint: /questions/next/{conversationId}
+3. Update Question: Endpoint: /questions/{questionId}
+4. Delete Question:  Endpoint: /questions/{questionId}
+5. Search question:  Endpoint: /questions/{questionId}

 1. Submit Answer: Allows the user to submit an answer to the current question.
 - Method: POST
 - Endpoint: /submit-answer
-2. Fetch Question: Retrieves the next question for the user.
-- Method: GET
-- Endpoint: /fetch-question/{conversationId}
 3. Get Explanation: Sends an explanation for the last answered question.
 - Method: GET
-- Endpoint: /get-explanation/{conversationId}
+- Endpoint: /explanation/{conversationId}
 4. Update Explanation: Updates the explanation for a given question.
 This endpoint would be protected and only accessible by authorized users such as administrators or content creators.
 - Method: PUT
-- Endpoint: /update-explanation/{questionId}
+- Endpoint: /explanation/{questionId}

 ---